Rules and Regulations for Boat Operation on North Lake

 - Exceeding speed limits on North Lake (35 mph)

-- Circling other vessels within 200 feet at high speeds
+- Circling other vessels or swimmers within 200 feet or within 100 feet of a diver down flag

 - Operating at greater than “slow, no wake” speeds within 100 feet of shoreline, pier, raft, or other boats

 - Operating beyond “no wake” speeds during one hour after sunset until one hour before sunrise of the next day